 Emergency Car Kit

 Most of us drive hundreds of miles to our favorite camping or hiking spots.
 But if your car breaks down somewhere in the wilderness, you’re not likely to find a recovery truck or garage for miles.
 It’s essential you can fix the basic problems you might encounter.
 Flat tires, flat batteries, and running out of fuel are common catastrophes when dozens of miles from help.
 Check your car has a full service before you drive out to rural or remote places.
 And keep a basic kit in the trunk to sort out any problems.
+Also, another item you might need are straps.
+You never know if you need to strap an item down and they do come in handy.

 Roll of Plastic Bags